Michigan coach hits Wisconsin assistant after Badgers win - NewsBreak

 After the game, Howard pointed a finger at Gard.
 Later on, Howard reached through a crowd to get to Krabbenhoft — replays showed Howard no longer had a closed fist and had his hand open by the time he hit Krabbenhoft on the left side of his head.LeBron James hints he’ll retire after son Bronny joins the NBA

 Howard said he reacted after someone from Wisconsin put hands on him.
-The video showed Gard had his hands touching Howard’s arm or wrist area while trying to explain the reason for the timeout.
+Video showed Gard had his hands touching Howard’s arm or wrist area while trying to explain the reason for the timeout.

 “I addressed with the head coach that I will remember that, because of the timeout,” Howard said.
 “Someone touched me, and I think it was very uncalled for, for them to touch me, as we were verbalizing and communicating with one another.
 That’s what escalated it.”